Symplectic cacti, virtualization and Berenstein-Kirillov groups: Internal cactus group action on a normal crystal

-\begin{remark} This statement is indeed also valid for the Sch\"utzenberger-Lusztig involution on $\textsf{SSYT}_{J\cup J'}(\mu,n)$ where $J\cup J'$ is a disconnected sub-diagram of the $A_{n-1}$ Dynkin diagram with $n$ odd. \end{remark}
+\begin{remark} This statement is indeed also valid for the Sch\"utzenberger--Lusztig involution on $\textsf{SSYT}_{J\sqcup J'}(\mu,n)$ where $J\sqcup J'$ is a disconnected sub-diagram of the $A_{n-1}$ Dynkin diagram with $n$ odd. \end{remark}

-The cactus group $J_{2n}$ acts on an $A_{2n-1}$-crystal of semi-standard tableaux { via partial reversals}.
-We now conclude that the virtual symplectic cactus $\gls{vJ2n}$, { Definition \ref{foldAcact}, a subgroup of $J_{2n}$, also does.
-In the next section, Subsection \ref{sec:virtaction}, we establish that this action has the feature to preserve the subset $\gls{E}(\gls{symptab})$.}
+The cactus group $J_{2n}$ acts on an $A_{2n-1}$-crystal of semi-standard tableaux via partial reversals.
+We now conclude that the virtual symplectic cactus $\gls{vJ2n}$ also does.
+In the next section, Subsection \ref{sec:virtaction}, we establish that this action preserves the subset $\gls{E}(\gls{symptab})$.

 \begin{theorem} For the $\mathfrak{sl}(2n,\mathbb{C})$-crystal of tableaux $\textsf{SSYT}(\mu,2n)$, with $\mu$ a partition with at most $ 2n$ parts, the map

 defines an action of the virtual symplectic cactus group $\gls{vJ2n}$ on the set $\textsf{SSYT}(\mu,2n)$.
 That is, the following is a group homomorphism